What to do if you suspect a scam call

 Scammers frequently use phone calls to deceive people, as it's much harder to confirm the caller's identity from their voice.

-Scammers often pretend to be from a trusted organisation, like your bank - or even Telstra.
-And they'll try to create a scenario with a sense of urgency so you feel compelled to follow their instructions and hand over your personal information in the process.
-You might hear something like this:
+Scammers can pretend to be from a trusted organisation, like your bank or Telstra.
+They'll try to create a scenario with a sense of urgency to pressure you into sharing personal information.

 There's been an unauthorised payment of $300 from your savings account and we need your bank account details so we can help you reverse this transaction.

-Scam Protect
+Telstra Scam Protect

 How will I know whether to answer or decline the call?